 Do Box Braids Damage Your Hair?

-Before the install, it’s a good idea to clarify the hair to remove all build up and then follow up with a deep conditioner.
-The braids will be in a while, so it’s a good idea to spoil the hair a bit before putting it away.
+Before the installation, clarify the hair to remove the buildup and then follow up with a deep conditioner.
+The braids will be in a while, so spoil the hair a bit before putting it away.

-After the hair has been washed and conditioned, I like to add a generous amount of hair moisturizer and then oil to seal it in.
-You’ll want to make sure that your moisturizer has water as its first ingredient.
-Olive oil can act as a way to seal your hair’s moisture in as well as a heat protector.
+After the hair has been washed and conditioned, I like adding a generous amount of moisturizer and then oil to seal it in.
+You’ll want to ensure that your moisturizer has water as its first ingredient.
+Olive oil can seal your hair’s moisture in and act as a heat protector.

-If you’ve ever had a reaction to braiding hair, try a pre-stretched antibacterial hair.
-You can dip it into some apple cider vinegar to reset the pH balance and give you the maximum amount of relief.
-You can do this a day or two before, so your hair will be dry by the time you’re ready to install it.
+If you’ve ever reacted to braiding hair, try pre-stretched antibacterial hair.
+You can dip it into some apple cider vinegar to reset the pH balance and give you the maximum relief.
+You can do this a day or two before so your hair will dry when you’re ready to install it.

 How to do Acv Rinse for Braiding Hair

-You’ll want to touch up your braids with a leave in conditioner every few days.
-Shea Moisture and Kinky Curly have great hair fresheners that will help keep your hair hydrated under your braids.
+You’ll want to touch up your braids with a leave-in conditioner every few days.
+Shea Moisture and Kinky Curly have great hair fresheners to help keep your hair hydrated under your braids.

 ALSO READ: 7 Amazing Oils for Natural Hair, Besides Coconut Oil